-From targeted advertisements using buyer intent data, to website personalisation, suggested content, and nurture programs–marketers know where to leverage technology to delight their prospects throughout the customer lifecycle.
+From targeted advertisements using buyer intent data, to website personalization, suggested content, and nurture programs: marketers know where to leverage technology to delight their prospects throughout the customer lifecycle.
 They make learning about products and services enjoyable and easy, they offer facilities to choose and purchase, they add personal little touches that make each customer feel special… all using completely scalable processes and automated workflows.

-It is only natural that business leaders would expect Talent Operations teams to play a similar role for talent, by deploying and implementing the kind of talent acquisition tools that support strategic talent goals.
-They want digitally-enabled, flexible models for recruitment that make the candidate experience at the center.
-That is where they see talent operations creating impact.
+It is only natural that business leaders would expect Talent Operations teams to play a similar role for talent, by deploying and implementing the kind of Talent Acquisition tools that support strategic talent goals.
+They want digitally-enabled, flexible models for recruitment that put the candidate experience at the center.
+That is where they see Talent Operations creating impact.